-The conversion of photons to digital signals can be achieved by way of single-photon detectors.
-Single- and multiphoton detection was first demonstrated in the 1930s, but it is only since 2003 that it can be achieved in standard CMOS technologies, with the integration of single-photon avalanche diodes (SPADs) in CMOS [1].
-This breakthrough has paved the way to scalable all-digital image sensors for use in a number of biomedical imaging modalities, where photon counting and time stamping is needed.
-Examples include, for instance, (time-of-flight) positron emission tomography (TOF-PET), single-photon emission computed tomography (SPECT), and near-infrared optical tomography (NIROT) [2].
+Direct single- and multi-photon detection may be achieved by way of photomultiplier tubes (PMTs).
+Known since the 1930s, PMTs are versatile, non-solid-state devices that, until recently, have been the detector of choice in many applications requiring photon counting.
+In 2003 photomultiplication was reproduced in standard IC technologies, with the integration of single-photon avalanche diodes (SPADs) in a conventional high voltage CMOS process [1].
+This breakthrough has paved the way to scalable photon counting image sensors for use in a number of all-digital imaging modalities, wherever photon time stamping is needed.
+Examples include, for instance, time-of-flight 3D cameras, LIDARs, (time-of-flight) positron emission tomography (TOF-PET), single-photon emission computed tomography (SPECT), and near-infrared optical tomography (NIROT) [2].